TCRAKN/Islamic-Prayer-Times-Display-ESP32/README.md

 and of course, retrieval of Prayer times data.
 If any stage fails, the device will restart.

+Since July 2018, Google has updated the terms for their Maps APIs.
+You must link a billing method to the Google Cloud Console to access it.
+For more details, visit: [Google Maps Platform Pricing](https://cloud.google.com/maps-platform/pricing/).
+Please be mindful of the number of requests you make.
+While there is a free monthly allowance, it is subject to change at any time.
+I am not liable for any billing costs incurred through the use of the Google API.

 Firstly, a rough address of the current location will be displayed for 3.5 seconds.

 Secondly, A map image showing the current location.
 A red path is drawn indicating the qibla direction for prayer.